Meeting and surpassing all audience expectations every day.

 Exactly.

-And it is um it's it's really tough.
+And it is, it's really tough.

-And I will tell you this a funny story.
+And I will tell you this, a funny story.

 My daughter told me yesterday.

-And last night, um during our prayer time.
+And last night, during our prayer time.

-Wait, wait, no, wait, whoa, whoa, whoa, hold it.
+Wait, wait, no, wait, whoa, whoa, whoa.

 Wait a minute now.